yaahc/reference/src/names/name-resolution.md

 ```

 > [!NOTE]
-> These ambiguity errors are specific to imports, even though they are only observed when those imports are used, having multiple candidates available for a given name during later stages of resolution is not considered an error, so long as none of the imports themselves are ambiguous, there will always be a single unambiguous closest resolution during later stages.
+> These ambiguity errors are specific to imports, even though they are only observed when those imports are used.
+Having multiple candidates available for a given name during later stages of resolution is not considered an error, so long as none of the imports themselves are ambiguous, there will always be a single unambiguous closest resolution.
 >
 > ```rust
 > mod bar {